 Zach grew up on Long Island in New York in a small town named Centerport.
 He attended the University of Delaware where he earned a Bachelor of Mechanical Engineering degree.
-He is currently a fourth year MD/PhD student and works in the lab of Dr. Makarand Risbud where he studies the roles of HIF and PHD signaling in intervertebral disc disease.
+He is currently a fifth year MD/PhD student and works in the lab of Dr. Makarand Risbud where he studies the roles of HIF and PHD signaling in intervertebral disc disease.

 Vice President of Academic Affairs (MS)

 Suren is originally from Sri Lanka.
 He attended Elizabethtown College in Elizabethtown, PA for his undergraduate studies where he majored in Biotechnology.
 During college he did research on anti-bacterial resistance with his microbiology professor for 2 years.
 Upon graduation, he worked for the Elizabethtown College Dept. of Biology as a research technician for 6 months working on cancer biology.
 Afterwards, he moved to Philadelphia in 2009 to join Dr. Sue Menko’s Lab, where he currently work as a research technician.
 His work involves studying signal transduction pathways and developmental biology in the ocular lens.
 He is also currently a MS student in the Microbiology program, going into his second year.
 He loves to go out with friends whenever he can and have a good time.
 He enjoys the gym and also running outdoors.
 He loves watching and playing sports specially rugby, football, and basketball.

 Danielle grew up for half of her life in Brooklyn, New York, and the other half in a small town named Lititz, Pennsylvania.
 She attended Penn State University where she earned a Bachelor's degree in Biomedical Engineering.
 She is currently beginning the fourth year of her PhD in the lab of Dr. Rajanikanth Vadigepalli where she studies the role of microRNAs in the brainstem during hypertension.